Maaz-Code/Maaz-Code/README.md

 🤝 My skillset includes programming languages like Java and JS.
 Being a web dev geek, I have skills in frontend frameworks like React, Next, Angular, SaSS, etc. Completed various cloud certifications along with hands-on experience with Docker, AWS, and System Design.

-🚀 I'm always seeking opportunities to learn, grow, and collaborate.
+🚀 I'm always seeking opportunities to learn, grow, collaborate, and even write blogs.
 Planning to build a strong foundation for a bright career ahead.
 Feel free to connect anytime!
 <br>
 ## Links :link:
 <a><img align="right" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif" alt="GIF" width="340" height="240"/></a>